 In the home situation, it's next to impossible to duplicate this environment unless you have steady access to warm rainwater, leaf and insect debris, and frogs and larval insects.
 So, falling short of ideal, here are the basic rules for feeding bromeliads.
 Keep in mind, however, that the different species require different approaches, so make sure to follow the species-specific tips:

 - Use a weak liquid fertilizer during the growing season.
 Most well-balanced fertilizers will do.
 Avoid high nitrogen fertilizers as these will likely hurt the plant's ability to flower (unless you're aiming for nice foliage).
 Mix the fertilizer at 1/4 the label strength and apply with a spray bottle.

 - Fertilize only during the active growing period.
 Fertilizing a dormant plant can burn the leaves.

 - Don't put any kind of solid fertilizer (powder or pellets) directly into the central cup.
 This will burn the plant.

-- If you're plant is well-rooted, with healthy, extensive roots, you can top-dress the soil with slow-release pellets at the beginning of the growing season.
-Be aware, though, that bromeliads are naturally epiphytes, even they can be trained to feed through their roots.
+- If your plant is well-rooted, with healthy, extensive roots, you can top-dress the soil with slow-release pellets at the beginning of the growing season.
+Be aware that though bromeliads are naturally epiphytes, even they can be trained to feed through their roots.

 Within these broad guidelines, it's important to remember that the different bromeliads have somewhat different requirements.
 After all, each of these species has adapted to living in a different environment, and your goal with each species might be different (you might want large flowers in one species, for instance).
 Follow these guidelines from the Bromeliad Society International for the individual species: